Six Nations 2026: Full Fixtures, Results, Kick-off-Time, Squads, TV Channel

 Tickets to watch England vs Ireland - Guinness Six Nations

 What channels are six-nations matches on?
-How to watch 2026 Six Nations games.
+How to watch 2026 Six Nations on TV.

 The matches are divided between BBC and ITV, and this is great news both are free to watch.
 The TV channels that the Six Nations will be available on is BBC One, BBC Two and ITV One.